stosento/RecruitData/README.md

 This is definitely a work in progress and something that I encourage others to make feature requests.

-Reach out to me @StephenToski and let me know any thoughts!
+Reach out to me on Twitter @StephenToski and let me know any thoughts!